mingpapilio/Codes_Social_Conqeust/Simulations/README.md

 ### Part 4: processing simulated data and plotting
 There are two plotting codes, one for social evolution simulations, __S6__, and the other for climate change simulations, __S7__.
 Each jupyter notebook contains code for concatenating results files and making figures.

+## Data for verification

+We provide data arranged according to figures for verification.
+The data can be used to check if the simulation outputs are correct (e.g. have similar distributions) and makes debugging easier.